Rohit19060/Rohit19060/README.md

 ---

-### 🤝 Support My Work
+### 🤝 Support Open Source

-Your support helps me create more open-source and educational content 💙
+Your support helps me create more open-source projects and educational content. 💙

 <a href="https://github.com/sponsors/Rohit19060/sponsorships?tier_id=162058">
   <img src="https://img.shields.io/badge/Sponsor%20Me%20on%20GitHub-181717?style=for-the-badge&logo=github" alt="Sponsor Me on GitHub" />
 </a>

-🎀 Contributions (<a href="https://guides.github.com/introduction/flow" title="GitHub Flow">GitHub Flow</a>), 🔥 issues, and 🥮 feature requests are most welcome!
+🎀 Contributions (<a href="https://guides.github.com/introduction/flow" title="GitHub Flow">GitHub Flow</a>), 🔥 issues, and 🥮 feature requests are always welcome!
 💙 If you like my projects, give them ⭐ and share them with friends!

 ---